 Here’s a look at how six major leadership styles might fit with working cultures in different geographical locations:

 The synchronized leader.
 To get ahead in regions including Northeast Asia (e.g. Mainland China, South Korea, and Japan), Indonesia, Thailand, the UAE, and much of Latin America (Mexico, Brazil, Colombia, Chile) leaders need to seek consensus on decisions and then get others onboard.

 “Synchronized leaders tend to be prudent and are more focused on potential threats than rewards,” say Chamorro-Premuzic and Sanger.

 The opportunistic leader.
-Leaders who initiate goals themselves and are flexible about how they achieve them often fit in well in Germany, the Netherlands, Denmark, Norway, the UK, and Western countries on which the UK had substantial cultural influence (the US, Australia, and New Zealand), and Asian countries that based their governing and economic institutions on the British model (India, Singapore, Malaysia, Hong Kong).
+Leaders who initiate goals themselves and are flexible about how they achieve them often fit in well in Germany, the Netherlands, Denmark, Norway, the UK, and Western countries on which the UK had substantial cultural influence (the US, Australia, and New Zealand), and Asian countries and territories that based their governing and economic institutions on the British model (India, Singapore, Malaysia, Hong Kong SAR).

 According to the researchers, opportunistic leaders tend to be individualistic, ambitious risk takers who thrive on ambiguity.

 “However, checking in frequently with team members is advised to ensure others keep up with changing plans,” they caution.

 The straight-shooting leader.
 In some parts of the world employees prefer their bosses to be direct with them.
 In Northeast Asia and countries like the Netherlands, successful leaders don’t skirt around issues, they get to the point quickly.

 “Impromptu performance review meetings with direct reports occur more commonly in these locations, and leaders address undesirable behaviors from team members as soon as they are observed.”

 The Dutch are so famed for their straight talking that they even have a word for it - bespreekbaarheid' (speakability).